sunilprajapati832/EmployeeDataAnalysis_Insights_Trends_Visualization/README.md

 │
 └───visualizations

+# How to Run the Project
+* Clone the repository: git clone https://github.com/yourusername/EmployeeDataAnalysis_Insights_Trends_Visualization.git
+* Install dependencies: pip install -r requirements.txt
+* Run notebooks or scripts from the /notebooks or /scripts folder.

 ## About Me
 I'm Sunil Prajapati — a data analyst, machine learning enthusiast and educational content creator.
 This project reflects my growth from beginner to practitioner and my passion for turning data into insights.